Jordan231111/KitsuneMagisk/DEVELOPMENT_ROADMAP.md

 - Tool downloads are integrity-checked.
 - CI and a second clean environment produce equivalent metadata and explain any binary differences.

-## P1.9 Build an authorized vulnerability-research and upstream-differential lab — L
+## P1.9 Build a security-research and upstream-differential lab — L

-The existing roadmap fuzzes SELinux inputs, but that is only one privileged attack surface.
-Add a general program for finding new defects and determining whether they are merely crashes, local denial of service, privilege-boundary violations, or useful authorized bootstrap paths.
-Do this as engineering infrastructure, not as an unreviewed collection of exploit scripts.
+The existing roadmap fuzzes SELinux inputs, but that is only one privileged surface.
+Add a general program for finding new defects and classifying them as crashes, local denial of service, privilege-boundary issues, or usable bootstrap paths for Kitsune install and recovery on lab targets.
+Treat this as first-class Kitsune engineering infrastructure for findings, proofs, adapters, fixes, and regressions.

 **Manual audit result (2026-07-22 UTC):** a temporary full, all-branch/all-tag recursive clone of official Magisk checked out every current submodule and confirmed `v30.7` (`e8a58776f1d7bdf852072ad0baa6eceb9a1e4aac`) as the latest stable release and `14ea5cfb4a5771c742f7c3fd1e685bdbfac7aa8c` as the observed `master` tip.
 The common ancestor remains `154121f3`; the PR2 baseline is 171 fork-only commits versus 858 stable-only or 971 master-only commits.
 Stable remains the sensible port base.
 Master remains an observation lane because it adds extensive post-v30.7 app/build architecture changes and its build script requires Python 3.12+ syntax rather than this Mac's default Python 3.11.
 PR4B converts this one-time audit into a reproducible ledger and targeted fuzz/sanitizer jobs.